isamu-isozaki/teamai_test/engineering/infrastructure/change-management/index.html.md

 Change Management is underpinned by **trust**: we trust ourselves to act responsibly in the operational environment to maintain its integrity and, by extension, its availability and performance.

 To that end, we are not instituting a blanket policy for changes.
-Rather, we are developing the foundation of what a service change is (risk evalation, automatic auditing and communication, pre-flight checks, defensive coding, post-change validation) and will help teams with adoption.
+Rather, we are developing the foundation of what a service change is (risk evalation, automatic auditing and communication, pre-flight checks, defensive coding, post-change validation/index.html.md) and will help teams with adoption.

 Change Management helps us prioritize our resources towards changes that need to be made more resilient through defensive automation.
 Priorities are driven by two factors: